conde-nast-international/tftest/README.md

 ## How to implement tests
 1. Create a new module
-2. Create `tests.js` on the new module.
+2. Create tests.js under the new module's folder.
 We create the `tests.js` here to test what is in the module like a unit test.
 To use this test we need to add a file called modules.js under the folder of the module implementation.
 ```
 # cd /module/truthy